FaiqMahmood/flask-task-tracker/readme.md

 # Flask Task Tracker

-Flask Task Tracker is a lightweight web application designed to streamline task management.
-With features for adding, updating, deleting, and marking tasks as completed, it offers a user-friendly interface built on Flask, SQLAlchemy, and Docker technologies.
+Flask Task Tracker is a lightweight web application to-do application with options for adding, updating, deleting, and marking tasks as completed.
+The front-end is built using the Flask framework, Postgres is used to the data, SQLAlchemy (ORM), Docker for containerizing the app and Kubernetes for container orchestration.

+## App Preview

 ![alt text](images/image.png)